appcelerator-archive/amp/docs/installation/linux/ubuntulinux.md

 ### Retrieve latest build on GitHub

-1. Log into your machine as a user with `sudo` or `root` privileges.
+1. Log into your machine.

 2. Open a terminal window.

 3. Create your workspace directory:

-		$ sudo mkdir -p /go/src/github.com/appcelerator
+        $ mkdir -p $GOROOT/src/github.com/appcelerator
+        $ cd $GOROOT/src/github.com/appcelerator

+4. Clone AMP git repository.

+    > To use the master (unstable), type the following command:

+        $ git clone git@github.com:appcelerator/amp.git

+    > To use a specific release (stable), type the following command:

+        $ git clone --branch v0.4.0 git@github.com:appcelerator/amp.git

+4. Build AMP from source

+         $ make install

+You how have AMP installed locally!
+Please check the [getting started](../../README.md#configuration) section to start playing with AMP.